Instructions for Authors

 The editors of JNIS commission nearly all the editorials published in the journal.
 Before spontaneously sending us an editorial, please first consult us about your ideas (editor.).
 This will avoid the disappointment of finding that we have already commissioned an article on a similar topic from someone else.

-From May 2012, all JNIS case reports must be submitted on this Word template.
-The case report will be peer reviewed by the JNIS editors in the usual manner adhering to the double blind requirements
+All JNIS case reports must be submitted on this Word template.
+The case report will be peer reviewed by the JNIS editors in the usual manner, adhering to the double blind requirements

 If accepted the article will be published by BMJ Case Reports and then republished by JNIS online and in print.